UCBerkeleySETI/blimpy/paper.md

 is the latest large-scale project for the search of technosignatures,  and thanks to modern telescopes and instrumentation, as well as significant amounts of dedicated observing time, the program has become the largest SETI endeavour in history.
 This has also resulted in an unprecedented amount of publicly-available data [@Lebofsky:2019].
-Over 1 PB of from the Breakthrough Listen program may be downloaded from [seti.berkeley.edu/opendata](http://seti.berkeley.edu/opendata).
+Over 1 PB of data from the Breakthrough Listen program may be downloaded from [seti.berkeley.edu/opendata](http://seti.berkeley.edu/opendata).

 The ``Blimpy``---Breakthrough Listen I/O Methods for Python---package provides Python 2.7+/3.6+ utilities